tksander/shwop/README.md

 The following commands are written for OS X.

 ### Installing Dependencies
-Run all of the following commands from the root directory to setup your dependencies.
+Run all of the following commands from the root directory to setup your dependencies:

 ```sh
 $ npm install